keystroke3/redpaper/README.md

 ![Main Menu](https://raw.githubusercontent.com/keystroke3/redpaper/master/screenshots/neo-redpaper.png)

 ## Installation
+If you are running Arch or Arch-based distro, you can install from aur:
+`yay -S redpaper-git`

 Redpaper only works on Linux systems at the moment, therefor only people running Linux
 can use it.
 ### Dependencies